ibm-cloud-docs/vmwaresolutions/services/juniper_ordering.md

 ### Name
 {: #juniper-ordering-service-config-name}

 Specify the nickname for the installed instance in the **Enter a name for the HA deployment** field.
-Because multiple copies of Juniper vSRX can be in a single vCenter Server instance, this name is used to ensure that the names of all networking components are unique.
+Because multiple copies of Juniper vSRX can be in a single {{site.data.keyword.vcf-auto-short}} instance, this name is used to ensure that the names of all networking components are unique.

 ### License model
 {: #juniper-ordering-service-config-license-model}